 About the Authors

-Tina Schweihofer is a Customer Advisory Pre-Sales Manager at SAS Canada.
-She is passionate about helping people understand how high-performance analytics, coupled with the right data strategy can deliver real business benefits.
+Tina Schweihofer is passionate about helping people understand how high-performance analytics, coupled with the right data strategy can deliver real business benefits.
 Tina leads a talented data sciences team that helps organizations across industries apply analytics to solve unique business problems using SAS.

 Alexander Terado, Solutions Specialist, Data Sciences Team SAS Canada

 Alex works with customers across Canada to help them transform their data into intelligence through the power of analytics.
 He enjoys solving complex problems across the entire analytics lifecycle and is a passionate advocate of data-driven decision making.

 - SAS CIO: Why leaders must cultivate curiosity in 2021With the change we’re all facing this year, CIOs should be counting on curiosity to play a crucial role in how we’re going to meet the challenges that lie ahead.
 From the moment COVID-19 hit, our IT organization has relied on curiosity – that strong desire to explore, learn, know - to fuel the urgent changes required.
 And it’s curiosity that will enable us to meet the needs of the future of work post-pandemic.